kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/architecture.md

 The main idea of a HPC System is to maximize performance of a computation [^1].
 This is strongly reflected in the architecture described above.

-For these considerations we assume that we start with a computation on a single core and spread it out over the entire system.
+For the following discussion of the components, we assume that we start with a computation on a single core and spread it out over the entire system.
 This allows us to discuss the different parts that help to make the computation as fast as possible.
 While this will probably be some weather simulation or the collision of two galaxies it could also just be the computation of $\pi$.

 ### Node
-In the previous sections we have seen how to move the computation from a single core within one CPU to multiple cores.
+In the previous sections, we have seen how to move the computation from a single core within one CPU to multiple cores.
 Obviously, the faster the CPU the faster the computation.
 Usually a node will have multiple CPUs so with a bit of extra work we can make sure that all of them are used as well.
 Now there is going to be a bit of communication between the CPUs so the faster they are connected the better.